revel/revel.github.io/manual/appconf.md

 #### `watch.mode`

-- If `watcher.mode = "eager"`, the server starts to recompile the application every time your application's files change.
+- If `watcher.mode = "eager"`, the server starts to recompile the application every time the application's files change.
-- If `watcher.mode = "normal"`, the server starts recompiles with a request eg abrowser refresh.
+- If `watcher.mode = "normal"`, the server recompiles with a request eg a browser refresh.

 Default: `"normal"`

 #### `watch.templates`

-If `true` (default `false`), Revel will watch the `views/` template for changes and reload them as necessary.
+If `true` (default `false`), Revel will watch the `views/` template directory (and sub-directories) for changes and reload them as necessary.

 #### `watch.routes`

-If `true` (default `false`), Revel will watch the [`routes`](routing.html) file for changes and reload as necessary.
+If `true` (default `false`), Revel will watch the [`app/routes`](routing.html) file for changes and reload as necessary.